Yadnesh-Ranshevare/DSA/Graph/Readme.md

     }
 }
 ```
-before we call the function again we will check whether the current result of first call is true or false
+before we call the function again we will check whether the result of current call is true or false

 - true -> cycle detected
 - false -> cycle not detected

 if result is true then then there is no need to check for remaining graph as cycle already detected.
 Therefor break through loop

-if result is false then then there is we have to check for remaining graph as cycle might present in that remaining portion of the graph
+if result is false then then we have to check for remaining graph as cycle might present in that remaining portion of the graph
 ```java
 for(int i = 0; i< V; i++){
     if(!vis[i]){